Awkward 10 Introvert Problems they won’t Speak of!

 9. Blather or Keep quiet

-And in the contradiction to this, some introverts actually open up with a person they feel comfortable with.
+And in the contradiction to this, some introverts open up with a person they feel comfortable with.
 This happens very rarely.
-And on this rare occasion, they can chatter a lot on their favorite subjects (which is obvious since they seldom get comfortable with people).
+And on this rare occasion, they can chat a lot about their favorite subjects (which is obvious since they seldom get comfortable with people).

 Also, it is more likely that an introvert might open up on texts and get shy in person.